K-PaaS/application-platform-guide-eng/user_guide/development_platform/buildpack.md

 > The source code above is about preparing a link between tomcat and application files.
 > Application files are therefore available in tomcat classpath.
-> When the source code aboove is being executed, the working directory is configured as follows.
+> When the source code above is being executed, the working directory is configured as follows.

   ````
   \# working directory